 The development shall not be used or occupied until an Occupation Certificate has been issued.

-The work must be carried out in accordance with the requirements of the Building Code of Australia.
-If the work relates to a residential building and is valued in excess of $20,000, then a contract of insurance for the residential development shall be in force in accordance with Part 6 of the Home Building Act 1989.
+The work must be carried out in accordance with the requirements of the National Construction Code 2022.

-Prior to occupation of the building or a tenancy within the building, a separate development approval is to be obtained from Penrith City Council to use the building or each tenancy within the building/complex.

-A separate development application for a detailed signage strategy is to be submitted to and approved by Penrith City Council prior to the erection of any signage, as no signage is approved as part of this application.
-The required signage strategy is to detail the locations, dimensions and advertising content proposed within the development and must demonstrate that the scale, nature and number of signs are proportionately appropriate to the development in accordance with Penrith Development Control Plan 2014.
+No approval is granted for installing signage on site apart from the temporary signage required during construction and the signage required under the conditions of this consent.

 Design Integrity is to be maintained through all development approval stages.
-The Competition Jury will be reconvened at the following stages:
+The Design Competition Jury must be reconvened to endorse construction plans and upon completion of the at the following stages:

-Prior to issue of CC;
+Prior to issue of Construction Certificate;

-Prior to issue of OC;
+Prior to issue of Occupation Certificate;

 Prior to lodgement of any section 4.55 modification application.

-In accordance with Clause 8.7 of the Penrith Local Environmental Plan 2010, the community infrastructure detailed in the Community Infrastructure Offer dated 26 September 2022 and 11 August 2022 are to be delivered.
+Written verification of design integrity from the Competition Design Jury must be provided to the appointed Certifying Authority at the above milestones.

 Prior to the erection of any crane or any temporary construction structure at a height greater than the roof of the subject development, written notice shall be provided to Council and the Nepean Blue Mountains Local Health District at least 21 days prior to the erection, indicating at least the following: